travis-ci/docs-travis-ci-com/user/conditional-builds-stages-jobs.md

       env: FOO=foo
 ```

-Jobs need to be listed explicitely, i.e., using `jobs.include` (or its alias `matrix.include`), in order to specify conditions for them.
+Jobs need to be listed explicitly, i.e., using `jobs.include` (or its alias `matrix.include`), in order to specify conditions for them.
 Jobs created via [matrix expansion](/user/customizing-the-build/#Build-Matrix) currently cannot have conditions.

-At the moment, jobs that are found to be excluded will be skipped silently.
+Jobs that do not match the condition will be skipped silently.

 ### Specifying conditions